 Version 2: Lexical

 By mid-afternoon, I decided the textarea-plus-preview approach felt clunky.
 You shouldn’t have to toggle between an edit view full of symbols and a preview pane to read what you wrote.
-A proper WYSIWYG editor — where you see formatted text as you type, no preview needed — would be significantly better to use.
+A proper WYSIWYG editor, where you see formatted text as you type with no preview needed, would be significantly better to use.

 So I pulled in Lexical, Meta’s open-source rich text editor framework.
 The concept is good: define the nodes and transformers you need, plug in the plugins for the behaviours you want (history, lists, links, markdown shortcuts), and you get a fully functional rich-text editing surface with relatively little custom code.